A business that uses any of these common materials probably creates (generates) hazardous waste:

 The owner of a business must first decide if something is a waste, and if so, whether it is hazardous.
-A material is a “waste" if:
+A material is "waste" if:

-The specific procedures for designating waste are found in the dangerous waste regulations, WACs 173-303-070 through 173-303-100.
-Dangerous waste numbers are listed in WACs 173-303-090, 173-303-104, and 173-303-9903 - 9904.
+Washington's Department of Ecology has guidance for designating waste (external link) according to the dangerous waste regulations, WACs 173-303-070 through 173-303-100 (external links).
+Dangerous waste numbers are listed in WACs 173-303-090, 173-303-104, and 173-303-9903 - 9904 (external links).
 The dangerous waste numbers are codes that correspond to the hazardous properties in the waste.
 For example, D008 means the waste contains lead; WT02 means the waste is toxic; D002 means the waste is corrosive.

 It's important to remember that after the waste profile is completed, the business (generator) signs it, not the waste handler.
 Because the business is ultimately responsible for the proper disposal of the waste it produces, an accurate profile is important.

 A shop mixes concentrated cleaner with water and uses the solution to clean oily, corroded auto parts.
 The shop's waste management firm suggests testing the solution for solvents and heavy metals.
 In the preceding year the shop had eliminated all solvents from its cleaning process.
 The shop shows the material safety data sheets to the waste management firm and explains its "no solvent" policy.
 The firm agrees that solvent testing is unnecessary.
 Because parts are corroded before cleaning, it is a good idea to test for heavy metals.